Monday, October 6, 2025

 “Objects (jing 境) are created by the mind rather than coming from outside.
 The ancient [master] says, ‘If you hear the sound of water for thirty years but do not let it move the faculty of thought (意根), you will realize the perfect understanding of the ear (耳根圓通) of Bodhisattva Avalokiteśvara.” (境自心 生,非從外來。古人云:三十年聞水聲,不轉意根,當證觀音耳根圓通)" (Zhang Dewei 2016, 336-337).

-The story suggests a strong link between perceiving things as non-dual and not reacting to them emotionally.
-The 'diagnosis' for Hānshān's emotional reactions to sounds was that he did not perceive these as Mind-Only.
-Hānshān overcame the problem by no longer considering the experience as involving 'subject', 'object', and 'action'.
-In other words, he targeted the cognitive obscuration but, in so doing, solved the problem with emotional obscurations.
-The therapeutical effects of perceiving everything as Mind are easy to understand: when the cause of the sound is not separate from you, there is nothing 'external' to get upset with and no conceptualized 'other' that can be the focus of one's emotional reactions.
-Yet, that all emotional reactions would disappear because of perceiving everything as Mind-Only is proven mistaken by the example of listening to music.
-Not perceiving sounds dualistically is already achieved by the nature of musical attunement, but not clinging to their prettiness is not necessarily achieved therein.
-There are, therefore, good reasons to speak about the two obscurations separately.
+Miàofēng Fúdēng’s instruction suggests a close link between perceiving things as non-dual and not reacting to them emotionally.
+The 'diagnosis' for Hānshān’s emotional reactions to sound was that he did not yet perceive them as Mind-Only.
+He overcame the problem by no longer considering experience as involving 'subject', 'object', and 'action'.
+In other words, he addressed the cognitive obscuration, and in doing so also resolved the emotional one.
+The therapeutic effect of perceiving everything as Mind is easy to grasp: when the cause of the sound is not separate from oneself, there is nothing 'external' to be upset by and no conceptualized 'other' that can serve as the focus of one’s emotional reactions.
+Yet that all emotional reactions would thereby disappear is shown mistaken by the example of listening to music.
+Not perceiving sounds dualistically is already realized in the nature of musical attunement, but not clinging to their prettiness is not necessarily achieved therein.
+There are, therefore, good reasons to speak of the two obscurations separately.

-For the chanter to truly authenticate Mind's nature while chanting, the most urgent part must then be interpreted to be not grasping sounds by clinging to their prettiness.
-In fact, not having emotional reactions to sounds is, I want to argue, far more difficult than not hearing them dualistically.
-Hearing sounds non-dually is a spontaneous and effortless feature of musical attunement, but not liking or rejecting the pretty sounds of music is more difficult, even though the theory of aesthetic distance teaches us that some 'indifference' to phenomenality is a prerequisite to experiencing anything as beautiful in the first place.
-As Fúdēng said, it requires thirty years of listening to the sound of water without having the mind stirred to realize Avalokiteśvara's 'perfect ear understanding' (耳根圓通).
+For the chanter to truly authenticate the nature of Mind while chanting, the most urgent aspect must therefore be understood as something omitted in Chen’s analysis: not grasping sounds by clinging to their prettiness.
+In fact, not having emotional reactions to sounds is, I would argue, far more difficult than not hearing them dualistically.
+As Fúdēng said, it requires thirty years of listening to the sound of water without letting the mind be stirred, in order to realize Avalokiteśvara’s 'perfect understanding of the ear' (耳根圓通).
+Because of this difficulty, Hānshān’s autobiography emphasizes the crucial role that the temporary annihilation of sound and silence played in his spiritual development:

 "I then went to sit on a solitary wooden bridge and meditated there every day.
 At first, I heard the stream flowing very clearly, but as time passed I could hear the sound only if I willed it.
 If I stirred my mind, I could hear it, but if I kept my mind still I heard nothing.
 One day, while sitting on the bridge, I suddenly felt that I had no body.
 It had vanished, together with the sound around me.
 Since then I have never been disturbed by any sound." (in CC Chang 1971, 178)

-Hānshān's method is to, through the control he gains over his mind, will the sound to stop.
-He manages to–through his will–completely ignore sounds so that a state of hearing nothing is achieved.
-If we read the above passage too literally, it seems that phenomenal content is per default delusion: it is only in silence that awakening insight occurs.
-But this would be to fall into a view of annihilationism.
-It would be to fall into a view of emptiness as nothingness–the view of Śāriputra in the Mahāhattipadopama Sutta in which the goal is a state where no sounds appear (Bhikkhu Ñaṇamoli and Bhikkhu Bodhi, [1995] 4th edition 2009, 284).
-From the perspective of Chán, this is unorthodox as this school emphasizes openness to phenomenality in meditation.
-The method of Zen is about nondoing and accepting the coming and going of phenomena rather than actively 'willing' them to stop.
-And as we will see, Hānshān affirms such openness and the presence of phenomenality in his awakening experience.
+Hānshān’s method, as described here, is to use the control he gains over his mind to will the sound to stop.
+Through the force of his will, he manages to ignore sounds completely until a state of hearing nothing is achieved.
+If we read this passage too literally, it would seem to suggest that phenomenal content is, by default, delusive—that awakening occurs only in silence.
+But this would amount to a form of annihilationism: a view of emptiness as nothingness, akin to Śāriputra’s stance in the Mahāhattipadopama Sutta, where the goal is a state in which no sounds appear (Bhikkhu Ñāṇamoli and Bhikkhu Bodhi [1995] 2009, 284).
+From a Chán perspective, however, this interpretation is unorthodox, since the school emphasizes openness to phenomenality within meditation.
+The method of Chán is one of non-doing, of accepting the coming and going of phenomena rather than actively willing them to cease.
+As we will see, Hānshān ultimately affirms such openness and the presence of phenomenality in his awakening experience.

-Hānshān's story, however, emphasizes that there can be a skillful use of silence: a more dualistic interpretation of the Śūraṅgama that interprets a disengagement from sound as the actual silencing of sound (rather than as just hearing these without duality or grasping) can be valuable, as an expedient mean, for beings who have not yet achieved the perfect ear-understanding.
-Instead of trying to hear the water without emotional reactions, we can instead be nondually attuned to nothing that causes emotional reactions to begin with.
-This is because, as Hānshān's commentary to the Śūraṅgama says, when hearing is still operating but meets nothing that can be the source of grasping, "all differentiation will cease and the Tathāgata store will be exposed" (in Śūraṅgama, 98).
+Hānshān’s story, however, suggests that silence itself can serve as a skillful means.
+A more dualistic interpretation of the Śūraṅgama—one that takes disengagement from sound to mean the actual silencing of sound, rather than simply hearing without duality or grasping—can still have value for practitioners who have not yet realized the 'perfect ear-understanding'.
+Instead of striving to hear the water without emotional reactions, one may instead be nondually attuned to nothing that elicits such reactions in the first place.
+As Hānshān explains in his commentary on the Śūraṅgama, when hearing remains operative but encounters nothing that can become an object of grasping, "all differentiation will cease, and the Tathāgata store will be exposed" (Śūraṅgama, 98).

-As mentioned above, the silence for Hānshān is only an expedient means, and awakening itself is not silent.
-This is expressed by Hānshān immediately following the passage above.
-Awakening is now described not as the absence of sound but a nondual state in which "the myriad forms" freely come and go without causing any like or dislike:
+Yet, for Hānshān, silence is only an expedient means; awakening itself is not silent.
+Immediately following the passage above, he describes awakening not as the absence of sound, but as a nondual state in which the myriad sounds arise and vanish freely without eliciting any like or dislike:

 "In a flash, the violent mind stood still;